 - There were camp spots again at Buck Creek Canyon with a bear locker, but I only saw two tent spots.
 I didn’t look hard for others though.

-- Again, there was no noticeable extreme elevation gain/loss, but this still felt like a big day since our packs were heaviest and 11 miles is still a good distance no matter how much weight you’re carrying.
+- Again, there was no noticeable extreme elevation gain/loss, but this still felt like a big day.
+Don’t underestimate it – your pack will be the heaviest and and 11 miles is still a good distance no matter how much weight you’re carrying.

 Bearpaw Backpacker Camp:

 - There seemed to be what looked like social trails everywhere.
 I didn’t find it until the next day, but there’s a lower one near the northeast corner that leads directly to the High Sierra Camp.
 (They have beer!)

 - The only water source at camp was from a spigot so plan your filtration accordingly.
 Luckily someone in our group had one of those 1-gallon bags with a filter attached to it.
 (The Katadyn pumps would not have worked well.)

 - There were plenty of bear lockers so you don’t necessarily need a bear can here.